Extreme vs. Classic Frugality

 Rewind a bit further, and we find ourselves practicing the same money-saving habits our grandparents did, while living in a larger home and owning more cars.
-For example, Neil’s grandparents live in the same small bungalow where they raised five children while owning one car.
+For example, Neil’s grandparents grew old in the same small bungalow where they raised five children while owning one car.
 You’d better believe they hung clothes to dry, cooked from scratch, and bought only what they needed.
 They didn’t need to employ gimmicks to control their spending.
 Their whole 95 years on this planet have been a shopping ban.

 Classic frugality means something more like:

 - Not having a car payment.